What Women Want in Men

 In this experiment, participants were first asked to construct an “ideal man,” indicating their preferences for height, body type, hair color, skin color, overall attractiveness, age, education, income, race, religion, and political viewpoint.
 The classifications for body type were in keeping with those used by online dating sites (i.e., slender, athletic and toned, about average, a few extra pounds, heavyset, and other).
 The choices for physical appeal were: below average, average, above average, and well above average.

 The researchers then analyzed the data.
 What did they find?
 The women seeking sperm donors cared about good genes more and partner potential less than women seeking life partners.
-In other words, when strictly contemplating a man's genetic contributions to their future child, women tended to care more about man's physical attractiveness than his character.
+When strictly contemplating a man's genetic contributions to their future child, women tended to care more about man's physical attractiveness than his character.

 What can we learn from this study?
 The authors argue that when it comes to women's preferences, it's indeed complicated and depends on the situation.